BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

 ```

 This capture and display filter serves as an example and demonstrates various ways to block an IP, multiple IPs, or an IP range/CIDR.

-Read [📖 Settings Details](SCRIPT_CONFIGURATION.md#editing-settings) for more informations about this.

 ## About Screen Refreshing